quezlow/DungeonCore/Docs/DESIGN_CANON.md

 ## 53. Point Lights (Stage 1 -- the Engine and the Brazier)

-Status: SHIPPED (stage 1 of two), pending smoke test.
-Verified: 2026-08-17.
+Status: SHIPPED and VERIFIED (stage 1 of two), smoke test passed including the occlusion check.
+Verified: 2026-08-18.

 **Light in DCR is darkness removed, and the shader already said so.**
 `DCR/AdditiveSprite` blends `OneMinusDstColor One` -- a screen blend, so a